 Educational Retirement Board-Historic Financial Information.
-The ERB had 135,584 members as of June 30, 2013, including active, retired, inactive vested and inactive non-vested members.
-The market value of Educational Retirement Fund (the "Fund") as of June 30, 2013 was \$10.2 billion, which was up from a low of \$6.0 billion in February 2009.
-The ERB had net investment gains for the Fiscal Year 2013 of 10.8 percent.
+The ERB had 140,008 members as of June 30, 2014, including active, retired, inactive vested and inactive non-vested members.
+The market value of Educational Retirement Fund (the "Fund") as of September 30, 2014 was \$11.18 billion, which was up from a low of \$6.0 billion in February 2009.
+The ERB had net investment gains for the Fiscal Year 2014 of 14.2 percent.

 In April 2011, the ERB voted to change its assumed rate of return on the pension fund's investments from 8.0 percent to 7.75 percent.
-As of June 30, 2013, the actuarial value of assets was \$9.8 billion and the unfunded accrued actuarial liability ("UAAL") was \$6.5 billion based on the 7.75 percent assumed rate of return.
-The pooled nature and structure of the Fund, which covers all employees working in K-12, higher education and special state schools, and certain employees in state and special purpose agencies, does not allow the UAAL of the Fund to be apportioned among multiple employers.
+As of June 30, 2014, the actuarial value of assets was \$10.7 billion and the unfunded accrued actuarial liability ("UAAL") was \$6.3 billion based on the

+7.75 percent assumed rate of return.
 Others changes were made to the ERB's actuarial assumptions in April 2011, the most significant of which included: changing the funding method to traditional individual entry age normal; revising post-retirement mortality to reflect slightly longer life expectancy; changing retirement rates at ages 65 and 69 and with 25 or more years of service; decreasing salary increases for members with 10 or more years of service; and decreasing membership growth assumptions.
-The combined effect of the changes in actuarial assumptions, including to the assumed investment return rate, increased the UAAL by \$426.1 million.
+The combined effect of the changes in actuarial assumptions, including to the assumed investment return rate, increased the UAAL by \$426.1 million at that time.
 In April 2013, the ERB made further changes to its assumptions regarding post-retirement, disabled, and active mortality rates, retirement rates, changes to its service-based termination table and decreases in wage inflation from 4.75 percent to 4.25 percent and in the payroll growth from 3.75 percent to 3.50 percent.
-These recent changes reduced the June 30, 2013 UAAL by \$76 million.
-The funded ratio on June 30, 2013 was 60.1 percent.
+These changes reduced the June 30, 2013 UAAL by \$81.5 million.
+The funded ratio on June 30, 2014 was 63.1 percent.